Your wedding will be an amazing day, but an expensive one. Choosing the right way to pay for your big day could help you come in on budget.

-Before you decide to empty your account, ask yourself these questions:
+But before you decide to drain your savings, ask yourself these questions:

 If you're planning your wedding day a few years in advance, you might have time to set a budget and save enough to pay for it without borrowing a penny.